2 4 0 T U R B O . C O M

 and knows well what he should have seen the gauge do,

 couldn't believe his eyes.

-clutch was responsible for this modern Volvo
+clutch was responsible for this modern Volvo miracle,

 since it's the ONLY thing I had added to the

-cooling system (except for a new Nissens 3-row radiator when the existing one started
+cooling system (except for a new Nissens 3-row radiator

-noticeable difference in this car for
+clutch made a noticeable difference in this car for

 tropical fan clutch really made a difference on my 760T...."

 tell the story of my two 240 wagons ('83 and '86 both

 stick shifts).
 Over the last two years, I